WeMakeMachines/pi-minion/README.md

 ## Operation

-### Routes
+### Optional Query Params

-- `/now` - returns the weather now
+- `now` - returns the weather now
-- `/hourly` - returns the weather for the next 48 hours
+- `hourly` - returns the weather for the next 48 hours
-- `/daily` - returns the forecast for the next 8 days
+- `daily` - returns the forecast for the next 8 days

+Passing no query params defaults to requesting all available data

 ### Optional Parameters